 Here's a list of commonly used glass styles, as well as their uses and features, so you're in the know next time you need a glazier.

-Coatings applied to float glass during manufacture creating specific characteristics in the glass eg low maintenance, reflection or absorption, scratch or corrosion resistance, or solar control.
+Coatings are applied to float glass during manufacture to create specific characteristics in the glass eg low maintenance, reflection or absorption, scratch or corrosion resistance, or solar control.

 Special laminates and multiple layers of glass are used to create a clear product which resists a physical attack, adding a safeguard for your building.
 See also Laminated glass

-Clear or tinted glass printed with ceramic ink often used for privacy screens, partitions, signage, splashbacks, doors, windows and art.
-Screen printed glass can help to control sun or light and won't fade.
+Clear or tinted glass printed with ceramic ink is often used for privacy screens, partitions, signage, splashbacks, doors, windows and art.
+Screen-printed glass can help to control the sun or light and won't fade.

-Decorative glass covers a range of options including screen printed, patterned, painted, sandblasted and etched glass.
+Decorative glass covers a range of options including screen-printed, patterned, painted, sandblasted and etched glass.
 These styles are often used in signage, interior design, screening, as well as mirrors.
-Painted glass is gathering popularity being utilised for splashbacks in kitchens, bathrooms, and other wet areas.
+Painted glass is gathering popularity and being utilised for splashbacks in kitchens, bathrooms, and other wet areas.

 Mirrored glass is achieved by applying a metal coating to one side of float glass, the coating can be made of silver, aluminium, gold, or chrome.
 These also include one-way mirror glass which has a much thinner coating of metal.

-This style is created using flat glass which is rolled with a mould while still hot to imprint desired pattern in the glass.
-Patterned glass is often used for decoration or to allow light into a room but maintain an amount of privacy.
+This style is created using flat glass which is rolled with a mould while still hot to imprint the desired pattern in the glass.
+Patterned glass is often used for decoration or to allow light into a room but maintains an amount of privacy.

 This list is nowhere near exhaustive, there are many other options available.